SilviH/sentiment_analysis/methods.md

 contain the word.
 This method is used because we want to identify unique/representative words for positive reviews and negative reviews.
 More information about fit vs transform: https://datascience.stackexchange.com/questions/12321/whats-the-difference-between-fit-and-fit-transform-in-scikit-learn-models

+#### Supervised learning
+Models are trained using labeled data (data that has already sentiment information).
+Two common types of supervised learning are **Regression** used to predict continuous values such as price, salary, age and **Classification** used to predict discrete values such as male/female, spam/not spam, positive/negative.

+#### Classification methods
+##### Support Vector Machine
+The objective of the support vector machine algorithm is to find a hyperplane in an N-dimensional space that distinctly separates the two classes of data points.